VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You gain one point in Strength, Dexterity, or Constitution, to a maximum of 20.
 - You learn the _Zone of Truth_ spell and one 1st level spell of your choice.
 The 1st level spell must be from the abjuration or divination school of magic.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you cannot cast that spell in this way again until you complete a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells’ spellcasting ability is the ability score increased by this feat.

+## Professional [New]

+You have honed the skills necessary for a skilled trade.
+You gain the following benefits:

+- You increase your proficiency tier with two skills, tools or vehicles by one tier.
+You may select them in any combination.
+- If you have the requisite equipment and market will bear it, you can spend 8 hours plying your trade, allowing you to earn a number of gold pieces equal to your proficiency bonus times the tier of your proficiency in the relevant tool.

 ## Psionic Adept [Updated from KibblesTasty]